gamemanual0/gm0/source/docs/being-a-team/starting-a-team.rst

 Starting a Team
 ===============

-So you want to start an FTC team - here's how!
+So you want to start an FTC\ |reg| team - here's how!
 Here's a few tips on how to get up and running.
 This article covers recruiting members and mentors, structuring your team, and pitching your budget.

 Reach out locally to recruit members.
 -------------------------------------